 pattern: ALL

-When pattern is set to ALL, Shield automatically includes every resource with an active Shield protection in your account.
-The aggregation property controls how Shield combines metrics across resources: MAX takes the highest value, useful for detecting the largest attack surface.
+The pattern property set to “ALL” automatically includes every resource with an active Shield protection in your account.
+The aggregation property controls how Shield combines metrics across resources; “MAX” uses the highest value when detecting anomalies.
 The protectionGroupId provides a unique identifier for the group.

 Group resources by type for targeted monitoring

-Teams managing specific resource types create protection groups that automatically include all resources of that type.
+Teams managing specific resource types often create protection groups that automatically include all resources of that type.

 import * as pulumi from "@pulumi/pulumi";